ShenggaoZhu/django-sortedone2many/README.rst

 Also, ``OneToMany`` relationship offers better **semantics** and **readability** than ``ForeignKey``, especially for scenarios like ``master-detail`` or ``category-item`` (where each item only belongs to one category).
-`this blog explains it nicely <http://blog.amir.rachum.com/blog/2013/06/15/a-case-for-a-onetomany-relationship-in-django/>`_.
+`This blog explains it nicely <http://blog.amir.rachum.com/blog/2013/06/15/a-case-for-a-onetomany-relationship-in-django/>`_.

 Adding ``OneToMany`` to existing models
 ---------------------------------------